Representation and Regression Problems in Neural Networks: Relaxation, Generalization, and Numerics: Introduction

 We provide a rigorous and unified analysis of the mean-field relaxations for approximate (exact) representation and regression problems of shallow NNs, see Theorem \ref{thm:NN_exists_0}.
 While representer theorems have been applied to exact representation and regression problems in specific scenarios (see \cite{de2020sparsity,bach2017breaking} and \cite{unser2019representer}), we are the first to extend this technique to approximate representation problems, which are of particular interest in studying generalization properties.

 The generalization bound established in Theorem \ref{thm:generalization} is novel compared to classical bounds, such as the Rademacher complexity \cite{bach2017breaking} and the Vapnik-Chervonenkis dimension \cite{opper1994learning} in the literature.
 By minimizing the generalization bounds associated with solutions of \eqref{intro_pb:NN_epsilon} and \eqref{intro_pb:NN_reg}, we obtain optimal choices of hyperparameters in learning problems, as detailed in Table \ref{table:parameters}.
+This generalization bound also helps us to investigate the double descent phenomena in neural networks.

 On the numerical side, for the low-dimensional case, we bridge the discretized problems with the simplex method from operations research, which provides a global minimizer in a finite number of iterations, see Theorem \ref{thm:simplex}.
 For the high-dimensional case, we develop a sparsification algorithm.
 When combined with SGD for overparameterized shallow NNs \cite{chizat2018global}, this approach yields a simplified solution without compromising prediction accuracy, as verified by our numerical experiments.